-When the Certification of Death (Scotland) Act 2011 was implemented, it also included the removal of the statutory cremation forms B and C, as well as the statutory scrutiny role of Crematoria Referees.
+When the 2011 Act was implemented, it also included the removal of the statutory cremation forms B and C, as well as the statutory scrutiny role of medical referees.
 From that time, B and C cremation forms have not been required in Scotland, wherever the death may have occurred (in Scotland or in another country).
-The Scotlish Form 14 is also sufficient to allow cremations in other parts of the UK.
+The Scottish Form 14, Form 11 and Form 6 are also sufficient to allow cremations in other parts of the UK (see link below).
+Guidance for deaths which occurred in Scotland, Northern Ireland, the Isle of Man, or the Channel Islands but where the cremation takes place in England and Wales - GOV.UK (www.gov.uk)